 The serial number of Retrotec door fans can be found on a gray label at the top or side of the fan.

-The serial number of the fan must be entered manually, and will be read in from a previously open test automatically when you have entered it for a previous test.
+The serial number of the fan must be entered manually, and will be automatically read in from a previously open test when you have entered it for a previous test.
+Fan serial numbers and locations are included in generated reports.